tjsavitsky/spindle/README.txt

 copy makefile.in to the nauty directory (or apply the makefile.in.diff patch) and configure.

-Then copy the file files to the nauty directory:
+Then copy the following files to the nauty directory:
 	spindle.c
 	spinutil.c
 	spinutil.h
 	spinprune.c
 	splitvg.c

 Now you should be able to make spindle, gengplanar, gengspin, and splitvg with the rest of nauty.